-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Latino representation in the Yakima Valley and unification of the Yakama Nation into a single legislative district were both key points of discussion for the state’s bipartisan commission during the process of redistricting.

-Corry won about 67% of the vote in the district, compared to Contreras’ 33%.
+Corry won about 67% of the vote in the district, compared with Contreras’ 33%.

 Contreras, an enrolled Yakama member, said she considers the Yakama Reservation a primary area that is central to District 14, but parts of the community were still split apart.

 “They didn’t necessarily keep the reservation together,” she said.
 “You have reservation from White Swan clear down to Mabton and Toppenish.
 I live in Toppenish, and there are parts of Toppenish that are in District 15 and not 14.
-So I don’t believe that it was fair (the way) redistricting was applied.”
+So I don’t believe that it was fair [the way] redistricting was applied.”

 Contreras said navigating the new boundaries was a frustrating feat as a candidate.